JeremyACase/pet-store-image-classifier/README.md

 # Pet Store: Image Classifier
-This is a pet store Image Classifier code that wraps the [Fabiuas/Animal-classifier](https://huggingface.co/Fabiuas/Animal-classifier) model found.
+This is a pet store Image Classifier code that wraps the [Fabiuas/Animal-classifier](https://huggingface.co/Fabiuas/Animal-classifier) model.

 ## Quickstart: Smoketest
 This project is intended to be served up within an AMIGOS DAG.
 Even so, it has an "example_driver" script in the repo for use for local "smoke tests" as well as an example of how to send the model images RESTfully.